bison--/DICraft/README.md

 You may have to play with it too.
 The maximum value is 99.

+**maxVoxels** is the maximum number of voxels to be processed.
+If you have a large dataset, you can limit the number of voxels to be processed.

-All 3 have command line switches too.
+All have command line switches too.

 ```bash
 python dcm2save.py tmp/ savefile=bison_brain.sav minVal=10 maxVal=255 materialSwitch=10